Ways to explore your options:

 - Participation in Organizations, Programs, or Activities – Includes membership in any organization, activity, or program that requires sustained involvement (SGA, Athletic Team, Academic Village).

 How can I get one?

-- Students should update their records periodically with the verification form when they receive a new honor, position, award, etc.
+- Students should update their records periodically when they receive a new honor, position, award, etc.

 Get Involved: Pitt-Greensburg Activities & Organizations (link)